EU Taxonomy: Implementation and connection with the CSRD

 4. Reporting

-To quantify Taxonomy eligibility and alignment, calculate the proportion of turnover, CapEx, and OpEx linked to Taxonomy-aligned activities (numerator) relative to their total amounts (denominator).
+To quantify taxonomy eligibility and alignment, the share of revenue, CapEx, and OpEx from taxonomy-aligned activities (numerator) is calculated relative to the respective totals (denominator).

-Publish EU Taxonomy disclosures in the annual sustainability statement
+Publishing EU Taxonomy disclosures in the annual sustainability report